-We have recently wrapped up the first season of AGWA's ClimateReady Podcast.
+We have recently launched Season 2 of the ClimateReady Podcast.
 We strongly believe that learning and sharing knowledge is a fundamental component of adaptation.
 With that guiding principle in mind, this podcast is intended for adaptation practitioners and all others interested in learning more about how we can respond to the emerging climate and water challenges of the 21st century and beyond.
 On our first season we feature global experts in policy, engineering, finance, and other sectors who provide us with cutting-edge perspectives and narratives on climate adaptation and water management.
 All episodes are available on iTunes, AGWA's Knowledge Platform, and SoundCloud.
 Make sure to subscribe and leave us your reviews!

 The AGWA Policy Group, coordinated by SIWI, has been very active in 2018.
 To help synthesize all the ongoing and upcoming activities, they have launched their own newsletter with the first issue coming out in early April.
 You can sign up for future issues on the Policy Group page.
 In other news, several thematic working groups have been initiated and sign-ups have been circulated.
 A synthesized calendar of activities has been created and shared to highlight events throughout 2018 relevant to the group.